Weird Luck FAQ

-We post one page per week.
-New pages are officially scheduled to appear on Thursdays, but in reality they generally go live by about 10pm Pacific Time on Wednesday.
+We post one page per week––officially on Thursdays, but in practice new pages generally go live by about 10pm Pacific Time on Wednesdays.

-If you haven't seen a new page for a while, it means we're on one of those breaks between chapters.
-During the breaks, the home page of the site will display an image from the comic, and if you scroll down, you'll see that the text below the image includes an announcement about when you can expect the next chapter to begin.
+We take breaks between chapters.
+During a break, the home page of the site will display an image from the comic, and if you scroll down, you'll see that the text below the image includes an announcement about when you can expect the next chapter to begin.

 You can read Weird Luck on a desktop or laptop computer, a tablet, or a phone.